tahsin4466/StartASM/README.md

 - Denotes the instruction first `shift`
 - Provides direction after the base instruction `right`
 - States implicitly self operand `r1`
-- Provides a transitional conjunction to show relationship as attribute of instruction `by`
+- Provides transitional conjunction to show the relationship as an attribute of instruction `by`
-- Sates explicitly the attribute operand `r2`
+- States explicitly the attribute operand `r2`

 StartASM will enforce type safety as checked at compile time.
 For example:

 `add r1 with r2 to r3`

 - Will throw an exception if r1 and r2 are not tracked to be of the same datatype
-- Will cast r3 into the datatype of the result
+- Will cast r3 into the data type of the result
 - Will perform the correct addition operation for the given datatypes (integer arithmetic, floating point arithmetic, etc.)

 In summary:
-- Transitional conjunctions are used to show operand relationships (except for source/self operands, in which it is implicit for a natural language feel). e.g. `from`, `to`, `with`, `by`.
+- Transitional conjunctions are used to show operand relationships (except for source/self operands, which are implicit for a natural language feel). e.g. `from`, `to`, `with`, `by`.
 Conditionals are denoted by `if`
 - Operands are stated explicitly and numerically. e.g. `r0`, `m<39>`
 - Base instructions are stated in full, with all instruction conditions also stated in full (no mnemonics). e.g. `move`, `shift left logically`
-- Types are stated and enforced, but flexibile in allowing reinterpretations of the same byte value
+- Types are stated and enforced but flexible in allowing reinterpretations of the same byte value

 ## Usage
-Download the repository and open in a code editor.
-Run the StartASM executable, and ensure a C++ compiler that supports OpenMP is installed (preferably g++).
+Download the repository and open it in a code editor.
+Run the StartASM executable, and install a C++ compiler that supports OpenMP (preferably g++).
 Create a text file with StartASM code and place it into the 'code' folder, then run the executable.
-When running the executable and providng a filename, omit the `.txt` part. `ExampleCode.txt` should become `ExampleCode`.
+When running the executable and providing a filename, omit the `.txt` part. `ExampleCode.txt` should become `ExampleCode`.

 Here are all possible instruction combinations as of now:
 - `move (register) to (register)`